The Governing Body at Ifield Community College

 I believe schools should be a warm, welcoming and positive environment where students are supported and encouraged and there is honest, open dialogue with parents.
 I strive at all times to do the very best for the students here both now and for their futures.

-Link to Mrs McManus, Health and Safety
+Link to John Lowe, Health and Safety

 For the past six years I has been one of the staff representatives on the board of governors.
 I joined the geography department of ICC in 2004, and later moved across to my current position in science 4 years ago.